zarf-dev/zarf/README.md

 ## Prereqs

-### Software
-To run this tool, you'll need some software pre-installed:

-- [Docker](https://www.docker.com/products/docker-desktop) : Provides access to secure build images and assists earthly in keeping builds self-contained, isolated, and repeatable.

 ### User Accounts
 This tool utilizes software pulled from multiple sources and _some_ of them require authenticated access.
 You will need to make an account at the following sites if you don't already have access: